 Numerous bike paths can be found throughout Austin.
 You can even bring your bike onto local buses.
 It is no wonder that many people enjoy cycling here and that many cycling groups have sprouted up in recent years in and around the city.

+Unfortunately, more cyclists on our streets can lead to more biking accidents.
 While cyclists cannot control what motorists do, they can take steps on their own to make their selves safer.
-One way to do that: Having the right gear.
+One way to do that is by having the right gear.

 Visibility is important.
 You want car and other vehicle drivers to easily see you.
 However, debate surrounds the best approach to visibility.
 Should you wear bright clothing?
 Or should you equip your bike with high-powered lights and reflectors?

-How Common Are Bike Accidents in Austin?
+How Common Are Bicycle Accidents in Austin?

 First, let’s take a closer look at bicycle accidents in Austin.